Getting Started with Kubernetes

 Network Operator deployment with InfiniBand network requires the following:

-NVIDIA DOCA Driver and OpenSM running.
-OpenSM runs on top of the NVIDIA DOCA Driver stack, so both the driver and the subnet manager should come from the same installation.
+- MLNX_OFED and OpenSM running.
+OpenSM runs on top of the MLNX_OFED stack, so both the driver and the subnet manager should come from the same installation.
 Note that partitions that are configured by OpenSM should specify defmember=full to enable the SR-IOV functionality over InfiniBand.
-For more details, please refer to this article.
+For more details, please refer to this article <https://docs.mellanox.com/display/MLNXOFEDv51258060/OpenSM>.

-InfiniBand device – Both the host device and switch ports must be enabled in InfiniBand mode.

 values.yaml